 We were now about midway between Coca and Iquitos, so these are likely the furthest communities away from those larger cities.
 We were deep into this Amazon tributary.

 A woman on the shore, presumably his wife, cried and wailed as we pulled away from the village.
 I could still hear her loud shrieks as we motored further down the river.
-It seemed as if she was coming to terms with the realization she would perhaps never see him again.
-It was such a raw and emotion-filled moment on the river that we did not see coming.
+It seemed as if she was coming to terms with the realization she might never see him again.
+It was such a raw and emotion-filled moment on the Napo River that we did not see coming.